A Church of England School

 - The school, through its distinctive Christian character, is outstanding at meeting the needs of all learners

 - The impact of collective worship on the school community is outstanding

 - The effectiveness of the leadership and management of the school as a church school is outstanding

 - Christian values of wisdom, trust, forgiveness, thankfulness, friendship and compassion are firmly embedded in the daily life of the school.
 This impacts positively on respectful, caring and kindly relationships between all members of the school community.

 - The school provides a wide range of opportunities for pupils to develop their spirituality that includes the development of thinking skills, a variety of trips, music and art work, as well as charitable giving.
 This contributes significantly to a happy and purposeful learning environment.

 - Inspirational collective worship enables all pupils to take part and explicitly supports pupils' religious, spiritual and moral development.
 This, in turn, motivates pupils to write their own prayers that reflect a depth of spirituality.

 For a more detailed view of our school please download the report at the bottom of this page.

 What being a Church School means to us

-We are a Church of England Primary School which is led and managed using overarching Christian values; we have strong links to the church and are held accountable to the Church of England for the effect that our Christian ethos and values have on the children who attend our school.
-Our values are based on the Fruits of the Spirit outlined by St Paul in his letter to Galatians (CH5 v 22) – love, joy, peace, patience, kindness, goodness, fidelity, gentleness and self-control.
+We are a Church of England Primary School which is led and managed using our overarching Christian values which are lived out in the way that we learn and behave towards one another; we have strong links to the church and are held accountable to the Church of England for the effect that our Christian ethos and Christian values have on the children who attend our school.
+Our distinctively Christian values are ' Wisdom, Trust, Friendship, Thankfulness, Forgiveness and Compassion. '